 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, known as the Clery Act, is the landmark federal law that requires colleges and universities to disclose information about crime on and around their campuses.
 Since 1990, numerous amendments were added as provisions to protect crime victims.
 The law applies to all institutions of higher education, both public and private, and is enforced by the U.S. Department of Education.

 This act requires Ocean County College to provide students and employees with information about its security policies and procedures, and disclose specific statistics for certain crimes, arrests and disciplinary referrals, which must be made available to prospective students and employees upon request.
-This information is available on the college website (www.ocean.edu) as well as at the Ocean County College DCSS.
+This information is available on the college website (www.ocean.edu).